matt-steinwachs/cockatrice_feeder/README.md

 # Cockatrice Feeder
-A tool to scrape MTG decks from the internet along with some meta information and create Cockatrice compatible deck files.
+A tool to scrape MTG EDH decks from the internet along with some meta information and create Cockatrice compatible deck files.

 Scraw!